kotynskm/python-game/README.md

 # Project Overview

-Python Game is a project I am creating to experiment with making a 2D in Python using the arcade library.
+Python Game is a project I am creating to experiment with making a 2D game in Python using the arcade library.

 ## Technologies